microsoft/tolerant-php-parser/README.md

 * Written in PHP - make it as easy as possible for the PHP community to consume and contribute.

 ## Current Status and Approach
-This approach borrows heavily from the designs of Roslyn and TypeScript.
-However, it will need to be adapted because PHP doesn't offer the same runtime characteristics as .NET and JS.

 To ensure a sufficient level of correctness at every step of the way, the parser is being developed using the following incremental approach: